solana-developers/solana-cookbook/docs/gaming/interact-with-tokens.md

 footer: MIT Licensed
 ---

-# How interact with tokens in programs
+# Using tokens in games on Solana

 Tokens on Solana can serve various purposes, such as in-game rewards, incentives, or other applications.
 For example, you can create tokens and distribute them to players when they complete specific in-game actions.